water@leeds in partnership with Faculty of Environment Athena Swan team launched the Water Woman Award in 2020.

 - Academic support: in recognition of critical support provided to the achievement of any of the above (e.g. through administrative, organizational or technical support)

-For 2021 we are also launching an additional Early Career Award.
+For 2021 we launched an additional Early Career Award.
 Early career is defined as being within eight years of the award of their PhD and applies to any of the above categories.
 Applicants without a PhD will still be considered for the Academic Support Award.

 For more information, please contact: